philniko/group_15-SOEN341_Project_F24/README.md

 - Work Ethic
 <br><br>

 After every student participant has submitted their assessment for every other student in their team, they may gain access to the results of their peer-reviewed evaluation.
-Students may not know what individual values were given to each category; they will only have access to an average value.
-Instructors however will be able to see the distribution of values for every category.
+Students may not know what individual values were given to each category; they will only have access to an aggregate value received for every category.
+<br><br>

+After every student in a given team has submitted their evaluation, the instructor will receive the calculated grade of each student and have access to a more detailed breakdown of how grades were calculated.
+This breakdown may then be exported to a CSV file for later use.

 ## Team Members <br>
   - **Charles Partous** (40175854) | Front-End